ITfoxtec/FoxIDs/docs/control.md

 The Control API URL contains the tenant name and track name on winch you want to operate `.../[tenant_name]/[track_name]/...`.
 To call the API you replace the `[tenant_name]` element with your tenant name and the `[track_name]` element with the track name of the track you want to call.

-If you e.g. want read a OpenID Connect down-party on Foxids.com with the name `some_oidc_app` you do a HTTP GET call to `https://control.foxids.com/api/[tenant_name]/[track_name]/!oidcdownparty?name=some_oidc_app` - replaced with your tenant and track names.
+If you e.g. want read a OpenID Connect application registration on Foxids.com with the name `some_oidc_app` you do a HTTP GET call to `https://control.foxids.com/api/[tenant_name]/[track_name]/!oidcdownparty?name=some_oidc_app` - replaced with your tenant and track names.

 ### API access rights
 Access to Control API is limited by scopes and roles.
 There are two sets of scopes based on `foxids:master` which grant access to the master tenant data and `foxids:tenant` which grant access to tenant data.